josmar-crwdstffng/angular/aio/content/guide/deployment.md

 A number of third-party builders implement deployment capabilities to different platforms.
 You can add any of them to your project by running `ng add [package name]`.

-When you add a package with deployment capability, it'll automatically update your workspace configuration \(`angular.json` file\) with a `deploy` section for the selected project.
+When you add a package with deployment capability, it will automatically update your workspace configuration \(`angular.json` file\) with a `deploy` section for the selected project.
 You can then use the `ng deploy` command to deploy that project.

 For example, the following command automatically deploys a project to Firebase.